eth-act/planning/projects.md

 **Dependencies:**
 - *Upstream*: execution-specs
     - Concretely, this is blocked by the ability for the execution specs to track what state has been accessed in the block.
-This gets added with Block Level Access Lists(BALs).
-As of November 2025, we have told the testing team that this is not a high enough priority to warrant them pulling it out of the BALs PR and applying it to previous forks.
-See tracking issue [here](https://github.com/ethereum/execution-specs/issues/1865)
+This gets added with Block Level Access Lists (BALs).
+As of November 2025, we have told the STEEL team that this is not a high enough priority to warrant them pulling it out of the BALs PR and applying it to previous forks.
+See tracking issue [here](https://github.com/ethereum/execution-specs/issues/1865).
 - *Downstream*: Guest program
     - This is the non-trivial input for the program that gets proven.
 While we have optional proofs, this will predominantly be called via RPC.